 However, overusing offers can affect your product’s perceived value.
 For instance, a discount on a new product can diminish its novelty.
 In such cases, giving recipients early access to the product may be wiser than offering a discount.

 Cookie-cutter marketing campaigns don’t appeal to shoppers.
-Consumers demand personalization at every step, from consideration to post-purchase.
+Consumers demand personalisation at every step, from consideration to post-purchase.

-According to a McKinsey report, 78 percent of consumers will likely make repeat purchases from a brand that prioritizes personalization.
+According to a McKinsey report, 78 percent of consumers will likely make repeat purchases from a brand that prioritises personalisation.
 The same percentage of consumers are also likely to refer the brand to friends and family.

-So, how do you personalize your SMS campaigns?
+So, how do you personalise your SMS campaigns?
 Simple touches, such as addressing the recipient by their first name, or acknowledging birthdays and anniversaries can impress.

 You can take things up a notch by segmenting your contacts into different groups based on their purchase history, SMS activity, demographics, and other factors.
 Then, target each segment with automated messages with tailored promotions and product recommendations.
 This approach can be instrumental in helping your text messages stand out.

-Most SMS marketing platforms offer segmentation and personalization features.
+Most SMS marketing platforms offer segmentation and personalisation features.
 But using an SMS marketing service that integrates with a CRM is wiser.
-A platform like SMS4Act!, powered by Message Media, lets you use CRM data to segment contact lists and personalize SMS campaigns.
+A platform like SMS4Act!, powered by Message Media, lets you use CRM data to segment contact lists and personalise SMS campaigns.
 With Act!’s marketing automation capabilities, it’s also easier to integrate SMS marketing with other channels.